subs1stem/wb-deltaups/README.md

 # wb-deltaups
-Module for integrating the Delta UPS into the Wiren Board controller
+Module for integrating Delta UPS into Wiren Board controller

 ## Installation
 On Wiren Board controller: